 What was your family like growing up?

 I come from a religious Mormon family.
 Both of my parents went to BYU.
 They have since divorced and both remarried, so I have a lot of siblings.
-My mom and dad had five kids - two girls (including me) and three boys.
+My mom and dad had five kids together - two girls (including me) and three boys.
 When my mom remarried my stepdad, he already had five kids as well, so I gained four more sisters and a brother.
 When my dad remarried, I got two more sisters and a brother.
 In total, I have seven sisters and five brothers.
 All of them are married with children except one, so, as you can imagine, there is always a lot going on and a lot of different opinions.
 When I married Kris, it was the complete opposite of what I had grown up with.
 His parents have been married for 50 years and he only has one sister.
 A lot smaller and calmer.

 Growing up with so much going on was good in a lot of ways.
 I wasn’t always the focus of unwanted attention and was easily overlooked.
 There was always something going on to keep us busy - weddings, birthdays, holidays, now babies, you name it.
 If I just appeared like everything was fine, people believed it.
 I tried the "fake it till you make it" method.
 It got me through a lot of rough patches, but there were definitely still dark times.